bonfantefilippo/IoT-Project/README.md

 ```
 NodeJS
-Postman (or other services to call API)
+Postman (or other services to make API calls)
 InfluxDB (not necessary)
 ```